Golbeze/Null-Now/README.md

 # Null-Now
 NullNow
-This is just a noob work
+This is just a noob work.
 Never Mind.